michaelgrosner/tribeca/README.md

 Feel free anytime to check if there are new modifications with `make diff`.

 Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the validation of the new commit messages).

-After upgrade to latest version, all running instances will be restarted.

 `git` commands do not upgrade nothing because do not compile nothing (if you update the source with git, then later consider to recompile the source or run `make reinstall`).